 Darker hair colors to inspire you this season.

 Black hair is often considered a shade that’s too bold or dramatic.
 We think it’s actually quite stunning and love this darker hair color for many reasons.
-It has an edge, looks mature and professional, which is why in this highlight-obsessed world, is almost a refreshing palette-cleanser.
+It has an edge, looks mature and professional, which is why in this highlight-obsessed world, it’s almost a refreshing palette-cleanser.
 The challenge?
 Finding the right look, style and cut that doesn’t look inky or weighed down.
-To help you out, we’re sharing a list of some flattering ways to rock black color, including some looks featuring the blue black hair color trend.
-And after you find your inspirational hue/style combo, be sure to check out our tips on how to maintain this bold hue.
+To help you out, we’re sharing a list of some flattering ways to rock black hair, including some looks featuring the blue black hair color trend.
+After you find your inspirational hue/style combo, be sure to check out our tips on how to maintain this bold hue.

 36 Black Hairstyles for Women